Ixcatl/fables_novasophonia/docs/glossary.rst

       | Puncture wounds such as spikes, spines, arrows or spears cause pierce damage.
       | Pierce damage dealt counts as physical by default.

+   damage type: poison
+      | Poisons and venoms that pulse through the blood and flesh normally deal poison damage.
+      | Poison damage dealt counts as environmental by default.
+Uniquely, though, it does not fall under a specific damage set.

    damage type: psychic
       | A benign form of attack characterized by an assault of the senses themselves and the nerves binding them.
       | Psychic damage dealt counts as astral by default.